 Hino Tomiko (日野富子)*——————The wife of Shogun Yoshimasa.
-She took advantage of her political privileges to raise a large amount of money by doing things like investing in the rice commodity market to raise the price of rice and sold with a high profit.
-Then she loans the money to the high officials with high interest.
+She took advantage of her political privileges to make a large amount of money by investing in the rice commodity market to control the price of rice and sold with a high profit.
+Then she loans the money to the high ranking officials with high interest.
 The corruption reached an uncontrollable level.

 The photo was taken in May 2019, a family trip to Kyoto